deepakkavoor/gsoc-2020-prague/README.md

 - fq_codel -- ce_threshold: 1ms , interval: 100ms , target: 5ms
 - pfifo -- limit: 5000p

-The link between routers m3 and lr is chosen to be the bottleneck with rate 95 Mbps and a configurable delay.
+The link between routers m3 and lr is chosen to be the bottleneck with rate 95 Mbps and a configurable delay (5ms, 80ms, 160ms).
 All other links support a data rate of 1000Mbps and delay 1us.

-### Results for Linux Namespaces
+### Results in Linux Namespaces

 The above topology was generated in Linux namespaces using [this](https://github.com/L4STeam/linux/tree/b256daedc7672b2188f19e8b6f71ef5db7afc720) kernel version of TCP Prague.

+We use [NeST](https://gitlab.com/nitk-nest/nest) to handle testbed setup, configuration, collection and visualization of data in Linux namespaces.
+NeST obtains periodic socket statistics (congestion window, delivery rate, RTT) using ```ss``` tool, queue statistics using ```tc``` and throughput statistics using ```netperf``` to generate subsequent plots.

 #### Steps to reproduce these results: